 Before joining Debtwire in May 2013, Elias worked in investment banking in London covering debt origination, loan syndication and advisory for Societe Generale, Natixis and Commerzbank.
 He is a graduate of the Cass Business School in London and holds a Masters from ESCP in Paris.
 Elias is fluent in Arabic, French and English.

-Elaine Green is Senior Deputy Editor at Mergermarket and is responsible for managing the Bureaus in Europe and Middle East and African (EMEA) as well as being Global Head of Shipping.
+Elaine Green is Editor - EMEA Bureaus at Mergermarket and is responsible for managing the Bureaus in Europe and Middle East and African (EMEA) as well as being Global Head of Shipping.
 She has been with the company since its inception in 2000 and is an experienced reporter, editor and manager having worked both within the group and at wide range of other European publications.
 Her qualifications include a Master’s in Business Administration (MBA).